Agawam-IT/tech.agawamed.org/_posts/2020-02-10 - VR Placeholder.md

    - If you don’t see Join, an expedition might not be started.
 Ask your Guide.
 3. For VR expeditions, place your phone in the viewer.
 4. To change your role, tap **Guide** or **Join**.

+### How to Run a Self-Guided Expedition

+This type of Expedition is meant to be run _independently_, often without the use of VR Goggles.
+This is a great way to preview an expedtion prior to running it in guided mode with a class full of explorers.

+You can use solo mode to go on any VR expedition without having a full VR kit.

+1. On your iPad (or phone if you are trying Expeditions out at home), tap Expeditions .
+2. Choose an option:
+    - Tap Saved to access your saved expeditions.
+    - Tap Discover to access new expeditions.
+     - Tap on the Expedition of your choosing to download it to your device.
+3. Open an expedition.
+4. Place your phone into your VR viewer (if using).
+    - If you don’t have a VR viewer, tap View Full-Screen.

 ## I've found an expedition!
 Now what?